Skip to main content

 Consider props

 While the belly is the star of the show in maternity shoots, incorporating simple props can really elevate a photo.
-A letterboard or chalkboard with your due date or the baby’s name is a great addition.
+A letter board or chalkboard with your due date or the baby’s name is a great addition.
 Also, incorporating items from your location can be a great way to tie everything together.
 For example, if you choose to have your shoot done in a field of wildflowers, holding a few stems can be a lovely addition.

 Keep in mind though, your photographer is a professional, and they want you to have the best photos possible.
 If they advise against a certain prop, it’s best to listen to them.

-Though your photographer will definitely advise you on the most flattering angles, it never hurts to go in prepared.
-Pregnant bellies are best shot from the side, providing a profile of the beautiful bump.
-Head-on shots tend to lose the shape of the belly and you may just end up looking wide.
 Placing your hands on your belly is a great way to draw the eye to the star of the show.
-And, though it may be the last thing you want to do while you’re pregnant, many times the best solo shots are captured with the subject standing.
+And, though it may be the last thing you want to do while you’re pregnant, often the best solo shots are captured with the subject standing.
 Sitting photos work well for couples or groups, but standing is probably the way to go for mom-only snaps.

 Capturing the beauty of pregnancy on film is a wonderful way to remember the magic of your pregnancy once your due date has come and gone.
-Following these tips and listening to your photographer’s advice will you ensure you end up with photos you’ll love for years to come.
+Following these tips and listening to your photographer’s advice will ensure you end up with photos you’ll love for years to come.

 Kristi Pahr